 For most Japanese high school students, getting accepted into The University of Tokyo is like winning a lottery: coveted and unlikely.
-Students spend hours, months, and years preparing for the national college placement and university specific examinations, yearning to be in the lucky 3% of applicants that get accepted into the University of Tokyo each year.
+Students spend hours, months, and years preparing for the university-specific entrance exams, yearning to be in the lucky 3% of applicants that get accepted into the University of Tokyo each year.

-So what are the entrance examinations like for the non-Japanese students?
-Read to find out the testing requirements for the two English-based undergraduate degree programs offered by the university, as well as for the general programs offered in Japanese!
+So what are the entrance exams like for the non-Japanese, international students?
+Read to find out the testing and exam requirements for the two English-based undergraduate degree programs offered by the University of Tokyo, as well as for the general programs offered in Japanese!
+This guide has been written by current University of Tokyo Studnets at Schoolynk who have passed the Entrance Exams themselves!

 The Programs in English at Komaba (PEAK) of the University of Tokyo was established in 2012 as the first undergraduate degree program conducted in a language other than Japanese.
 With its small classes of globally selected students, the PEAK Program takes an interdisciplinary approach in its four-year undergraduate curriculum.
 For the first two years of their studies, the PEAK students all take the generalized liberal arts courses.
 For the latter half of the program, the students take specialized courses in one of the two fields: Japan in East Asia or Environmental Sciences.
 While the Japanese language is not a prerequisite for admission, students are required to take Japanese language courses during their Junior Division period of the program.